 - Even though improvements have been seen in the recent updates, the Arduino IDE is not as robust as some of the other development environments out there.
 This can make it more difficult for beginners to get started.

 - Furthermore, the Arduino is based on the Atmel AVR microcontroller.
 This microcontroller has been known to be somewhat difficult to work with compared to other microcontrollers.

 What is Raspberry Pi?

-Raspberry Pi is a small single-board, low-cost computer famous for its high processing power and flexibility.
+Raspberry Pi is a small, single-board, low-cost computer famous for its high processing power and flexibility.
 It was designed in the UK by the Raspberry Pi Foundation.
-Unlike Arduino boards, Raspberry Pis can run an entire operating system, which means you can install software and use it how computers operate.
+Unlike Arduino boards, Raspberry Pis can run an entire operating system, which means you can install and use software on how computers operate.

 The Raspberry Pi is used to learn about computer programming.
 And like the Arduino, the Pi is also used to create digital projects and services.
-As stated earlier, the Raspberry Pi comes with a pre-installed operating system and software tools.
+As stated earlier, the Raspberry Pi has a pre-installed operating system and software tools.

 A critical feature of this development board is that it can be connected to the internet to access online resources out of the box.
 It is achieved by either the onboard WiFi module or the Ethernet port.

 The Raspberry Pi was designed as a teaching tool to enable people to create their digital projects.
 It is available in various models, including a model for hobbyists, a model for schools, and a model for developers.